lizhiqiang100/lizhiqiang100/README.md

-- 👋 Hi, I’m Zhiqiang
+- 👋 Hi, I’m Zhiqiang,
-- 👀 I’m interested in machine learning potential and molecular dynamics
+- 👀 I’m interested in machine learning potential and molecular dynamics,
-- 🌱 I’m currently learning at Shandong university(Qingdao Campus)
+- 🌱 I’m currently learning at Shandong University (Qingdao Campus),
-- 📫 How to reach me, email:lzq2021@mail.sdu.edu.cn
+- 📫 How to reach me, email:lzq2021@mail.sdu.edu.cn.

 <!---
 lizhiqiang100/lizhiqiang100 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.